-The story begins in 1940, when in a matter of months, the three runway RAF Thruxton was built as a satellite facility to handle the overflow of sorties being carried out by nearby RAF Andover.
+The Thruxton story begins in 1940, when in a matter of months, the three runway RAF Thruxton was built as a satellite facility to handle the overflow of sorties being carried out by nearby RAF Andover.
 During the war, it saw action as a home base for such aircraft at Bristol Blenheims, Airspeed Oxfords and also American Lockheed Lightnings when the base was used by the USAAF in 1944.
 It played a part in D-Day too, with the Whitley bombers used to tow the Horsa and Hotspur gliders being based there.

 At the end of the war activities at the station wound down and by 1946 it was surplus to military requirements and was sold into private hands.
 It soon drew the attention of motorcycle racers and, by 1950, a permit for racing had been issued.

-The first race, organised by the Southampton and District Motocrycle Club, took place in April 1950, using a rudimentary course fashioned from the runways and perimeter roads.
+The first race, organised by the Southampton and District Motorcycle Club, took place in April 1950, using a rudimentary course fashioned from the runways and perimeter roads.
 Despite driving rain and near-gale force winds making conditions treacherous, a large crowd turned out to watch Geoff Duke dominate a majority of the races.

 Thruxton soon came to be regarded as southern England's premier motor racing venues and was popular with riders.
 Despite its airfield origins, the perimeter road sections had a fast flowing rhythm to them, surpassing even some purpose-designed courses, though the runways remained rather rough and drew less favourable comment.